fagan2888/image-classification-exercise/README.md

 The accuracy of classification and the value of loss function in subsequent epochs is shown in the picture:
 ![](https://github.com/witold-oleszkiewicz/image-classification-exercise/blob/master/adam_acc.png)
 ![](https://github.com/witold-oleszkiewicz/image-classification-exercise/blob/master/adam_loss.png)

+The accuracy is 85% what is close to what was achieved by training SVM model on top of the CNN codes.